 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 It's difficult to beat Miami University - Oxford if you want to study Special Education.
-Graduates from the Special Education major at Miami University - Oxford get 14.1% above the average college graduate in this field.
+Graduates of the special ed program report average early career wages of special ed and mid-career wages of $58,441.
 Oxford, Ohio supplies a whimsical small-town ambiance for young people to grow in.

 University of Wisconsin - Madison is a wonderful decision for students pursuing a Special Education degree.
-Students who graduate from the Special Ed program make around $39,945 in the first five years of their career and $57,276 after their first five years of their career.
+University of Wisconsin - Madison special education graduates make 12.6% more than the typical special ed student.
 The setting in a large urban center is wonderful for students seeking ample choices for networking, excitement, and discovery.

 It's difficult to beat Cedarville University if you want to pursue Special Education as a major.
 Cedarville University special education graduates receive 11.8% more than the average special ed grad.
 Cedarville, Ohio gives you a charming small-town atmosphere for young people to grow in.

 It's difficult to beat University of St Francis if you want to pursue Special Education as a major.
-Graduates from the Special Education major at University of St Francis get 9.9% more than the standard college graduate in this field.
+Graduates of the Special Ed program earn an average of $38,186 in the first five years of their career and $56,680 after their first five years of their career.
 This school is located in the suburban area of Joliet, Illinois, near to shops and other entertainment.

 Loyola University Chicago is among your best bets if you're planning on studying Special Education.
 Students from the Special Education program at Loyola University Chicago earn 9.6% more than the typical college graduate with the same degree.
 Located in Chicago, Illinois, this institution is a very good option for students who enjoy the excitement of a popular city.

 Any student who is interested in Special Education needs to check out Eastern Michigan University.
 Eastern Michigan University special education majors receive 9.4% more than the average special ed graduate.
-The locale of Ypsilanti, Michigan, is great for individuals who opt for a less busy, suburban place.
+This school has one of the largest student bodies in Michigan.

 By offering school funding to 72.0% of its undergraduates,this school helps you avoid as much student debt as possible.
-This school is thought to be a great choice for veterans and military members.
+The campus at this school is really diverse and includes undergraduates from over 25 states and territories and at least 39 countries.
 Take a virtual tour to learn more about Eastern Michigan's campus.